 3 key things you need to know about vitamin D

 Vitamin D is the “sunshine vitamin”.
-It’s important for building strong bones and muscle function, as it helps your body absorb calcium1 .
+It’s important for building strong bones and muscle function, as it helps your body absorb dietary calcium1 .
 Find out why it’s so important to get enough vitamin D, and how to get the right amount.

 1. About one in four Australians do not get enough vitamin D (mild, moderate or severe insufficiency).